hyphanet/website/README.md

 ## For Translators ##

+*Note that by contributing a translation you agree to license it under the GFDL, CC-BY 4.0 and GPLv2+ licenses.*

 We might switch to Transifex soon, for now these are the steps:

 * Fork this repository and create a checkout
 * Run update_po.sh from the root directory
 * A messages.po file is generated in the root directory, you can import this in the existing translation or use it as a basis for a new translation.